What you need to become an assessor

 All new assessors should first complete and return the Careerforce registered assessor application.

 Assessors must hold unit standard 4098: Use standards to assess candidate performance.
 People credited with this unit standard can prepare for and conduct assessment, complete assessment administration and review the assessment practice.
-Once this unit standard has been obtained, you can apply to Careerforce to have the training fees reimbursed (up to a maximum of $340 plus gst).
+This unit standard must be gained through a Careerforce Initial Assessment Training Course.
+This course is at no cost, but will be charged if the trainee assessor fails to complete the training.

 REAL assessor training workshops